-All you have to do is saute a little onion, bell pepper, garlic, a teaspoon of vinegar, and sprinkle in some oregano.
+All you have to do is saute a little onion, bell pepper, garlic, and a teaspoon of vinegar, and sprinkle in some oregano.
 Mix it into a small pot of black beans and cook for 10 - 15 minutes.
-It's so simple, but makes a lot of difference.
+It's so simple but makes a lot of difference.

 So next time you get a cheap can of beans, try out my delicious veggie additions for extra flavor to make boring canned beans into something savory.
 And be sure to check back for more Cubano recipes!